 Joint Exempt Step-Up Trust (JEST) in Florida

-A JEST is a joint revocable trust designed to produce a full basis step-up on all trust assets when the first spouse dies.
+A JEST is a joint revocable trust that produces a full basis step-up on all trust assets when the first spouse dies.
 In a common law state like Florida, jointly owned assets normally receive a step-up on only the deceased spouse’s half.
-The JEST achieves the full step-up through credit shelter trust funding mechanics that cause both spouses’ assets to be included in the deceased spouse’s gross estate.
+The JEST achieves a full step-up by giving each spouse a general power of appointment over the other’s share, pulling both halves into the deceased spouse’s gross estate.

-The JEST also provides creditor protection and “next spouse” protection that a standard joint trust does not.
-After the first spouse’s death, the CST-A becomes irrevocable.
-A subsequent creditor of the surviving spouse cannot reach those assets.
-A second marriage does not expose them to a new spouse’s claims.
+The JEST also delivers creditor protection and next-spouse protection that a standard joint trust does not.
+After the first death, the credit shelter trust funded from both spouses’ assets becomes irrevocable.
+A creditor of the surviving spouse cannot reach those assets, and a second marriage does not expose them to a new spouse’s equitable distribution claim.

 Speak With a Florida Asset Protection Attorney